aParsecFromFuture/ClimateClassification/README.md

 # ClimateClassification
-Climate Classification of cities in Turkey with K-Mean algorithm
+Climate Classification of cities in Turkey with K-Means algorithm